devannshi/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
+Merges test into top_ten, with test staying the same.
+It will probably lead to a merge conflict.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?